velascoandres/ez-forms/README.md

 ## Description
 `ez-form` is a componente that allows create reactive forms for angular 2+.

-``This library makes use of angular material, bootstrap and PrimeNG libraries and components ``
+``This library makes use of angular material, bocd otstrap and PrimeNG libraries and components ``

 ## Requirements